 Sometimes moving tasks around in the day can make space for new things – things that you wouldn’t have been able to do otherwise.

 Do you have any more strategies to help finding more time or opportunities to read?

-*This post was a collaborative effort with Blinkist, but all ideas expressed in this post are my own.
+*This post was a collaborative effort with Blinkist, and it contains affiliate links.
+All ideas expressed in this post are my own.